 - Encourage children to tell us if they are worried about any photographs that are taken of them

 We acknowledge that some children may attend Dramacube sessions with a mobile device however usage of such devices are not permitted during classes unless a genuine reason is specified such as calling a parent.

 11) Safeguarding & Child Protection Procedures;

-We recognize that child abuse does happen and can take its form in a number of ways including: physical abuse, emotional abuse, sexual abuse and neglect.
+We recognise that child abuse does happen and can take its form in several ways including: physical abuse, emotional abuse, sexual abuse and neglect.